Christijan Albers

 Christijan Albers (born 16 April 1979) is a Dutch former professional racing driver.
 After success in the DTM he drove in Formula One from until the 2007 British Grand Prix, shortly after which he was dropped by the Spyker F1 team.
 In 2008, he returned to the DTM series as a driver for the Audi Futurecom TME team.
 Albers acted as Team Principal and CEO of the Caterham F1 Team from July to September 2014 after it was acquired by new team owners.
-His estimated net-worth is $50 million.
+His estimated net-worth is $80 million.

 Personal

-Christijan was born in Eindhoven, the son of former rallycross ace and Porsche 911 Carrera campaigner André Albers, who won the 1979 Dutch International Rallycross Championship (GT Division).
+Albers was born in Eindhoven, the son of former rallycross ace and Porsche 911 Carrera campaigner André Albers, who won the 1979 Dutch International Rallycross Championship (GT Division).
 They are not related to their compatriot Marcel Albers, who was killed in a British Formula Three accident at Thruxton in 1992.

 Albers is married to Liselore Kooijman.
 Their wedding took place on 11 November 2006 in Amsterdam.
 He resides in Monaco.